glue-viz/bqplot-image-gl/README.md

 ipyastroimage
 ===============================

-An ipywidget image widget for astronomical purposes
+An ipywidget image widget for mainly astronomical purposes.
+Used for https://github.com/glue-viz/glue-jupyter

 Installation
 ------------